 Congratulations!
 You now know that they’re philanthropic, that they have money set aside to give, and they have an easy way to make donations.

-According to the (really useful) 2021 DAF Report on donor advised giving from the National Philanthropic Trust, the average amount in a donor advised fund is around $159,000.
-You won’t ever know how much is in your donor’s account (unless they tell you), but you do know that they’re interested in giving it to nonprofits they care about.
+According to the (really useful) 2023 DAF Report on donor advised giving from the National Philanthropic Trust, the average amount in a donor advised fund is around $117,000.
+You may not ever know how much is in your donor’s account (unless they tell you), but you do know that they’re interested in giving it to nonprofits they care about.